A Multiquadratic Field Generalization of Artin's Conjecture: Reformulation of the problem

 \end{proof}

-For any $l$ (except $l=2$ when $|G|$ is even), let $\phi_l$ denote the composition of $\phi$ with the map to $\mathbb{F}_l[G]$ obtained from the previous propositions.
+For any $l$ (except $l=2$ when $|G|$ is even), let $\phi_l$ denote the composition of $\phi$ with the map to $\mathbb{F}_l[G]$ obtained from the previous lemmas.
 Explicitly, this map is simply reduction mod $l$ of the coefficients $t_i$ of elements of $\mathbb{Z}/(p-1)\mathbb{Z}[G]$.
-By Proposition \ref{psimaximal} and the previous three propositions, we deduce the following theorem.
+Using the previous three lemmas, we deduce the following theorem.